FormidableLabs/formideploy/README.md

 We maintain our secrets in 1password and the relevant credentials can be found in the `Individual Contributor IC` vault.
 Most of the secrets we need are environment variables that need to be added to CI.

+**GitHub Actions**: GitHub actions have [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets) that you can enter in your repository website at something like `https://github.com/FormidableLabs/{PROJECT_NAME}/settings/secrets/actions`.

+Choose `Repository secrets` to be available always to the repository.
+Then enter the secret using the matching environment variable name as requested.

 **Travis**: See the [encryption guide](https://docs.travis-ci.com/user/encryption-keys/#usage).
 We recommend using the Ruby gem and manually outputting the secret to shell, then adding it to your `.travis.yml` with a comment about what the environment variable name is.
 For example, if our secret was `SURGE_TOKEN=HASHYHASHYHASH`, we would first encrypt it in a terminal to stdout:

 ```sh